 Oatmeal is usually generally safe and beneficial for most, but not all, folks with IBS.
 But it varies greatly case-by-case.

-Consider working with a dietitian if you’re unsure of how to go about navigating any possible food allergies, food intolerance, and/or food sensitivities.
+Consider working with a dietitian for help navigating food allergies, food intolerance, and/or food sensitivities.
 (These are three very similar but separate types of adverse food reactions!)

 Can oat milk cause diarrhea in adults?